erikdubbelboer/phpRedisAdmin/README.markdown

 Example
 =======

-You can find an example database at [http://dubbelboer.com/phpRedisAdmin/](http://dubbelboer.com/phpRedisAdmin/?view&key=example:hash)
+You can find an example database at [http://dubbelboer.com/phpRedisAdmin/](http://dubbelboer.com/phpRedisAdmin/)

 Installing/Configuring
 ======================

-You will need [phpredis](https://github.com/nicolasff/phpredis).
-See phpredis for install instructions.

 You will need to edit config.inc.php with your redis information.
 You might also want to uncomment and change the login information in config.inc.php.